(Waste pick-up from Waste4Change)

-Established in 2018, EDGE DC is a subsidiary of the first commercial internet service provider (“ISP”) – Indonet and affiliated with the first tier IV data center in Indonesia – DCI Indonesia.
+Established in 2018, EDGE DC is a subsidiary of the first commercial internet service provider (“ISP”) –Indonet.
 EDGE DC is one of several data centers that are deliberately built in the center of Jakarta so that they are close to the internet exchange center in providing connectivity.
 Since June 2021, Digital Edge (Hong Kong) Ltd has officially become the majority shareholder of Indonet.

 In line with Digital Edge’s Environmental, Social & Governance (ESG) strategy, EDGE DC is committed to support sustainable development.
 Its three ESG pillars include respect for resources, respect for people and communities, and respect for transparency in operating the business.
-As part of this ESG strategy the company is focused on promoting the circular economy across both its day to day operations and in its construction and development projects.
+As part of this ESG strategy the company is focus to promote the circular economy.
+This implemented on day to day operations and in its construction and development projects.

 Visya Sanzika – Health, Safety and Environment Coordinator at EDGE DC added, ”Sustainability is one of our main values as a digital infrastructure company.
-We believe our partnership with Waste4change could bring more awareness in waste management and spread the word about the small steps we can take to support the circular economy for all businesses.”
+We believe our partnership with Waste4change could bring more awareness in waste management.
+We wish to spread the word about the small steps we take to support the circular economy for all businesses.”

 EDGE DC supports Waste Management Through Reduce-Waste to Landfill Program

 Along with the growing human population and existing technology, it is estimated that waste production will also have an impact on environmental health conditions.
-According to the World Bank, total waste production will reach 3.4 billion tons by 2050 – exceeding the growth of the human population itself.
+According to the World Bank, total waste production will reach 3.4 billion tons by 2050.
+It is exceeding the growth of the human population itself.

 The Reduce-Waste to Landfill (RTWL) program for EDGE DC has been running since mid-2022.
 Last August 2022, Waste4Change collected several waste bags from the EDGE DC facility in downtown Jakarta.
-The waste has since been managed responsibly according to the waste reduction principle by maximizing the recovery of waste materials and reducing waste that ends up in landfill.
+The waste has since been managed responsibly according to the waste reduction principle.
+It is done by maximizing the recovery of waste materials and reducing waste that ends up in landfill.

 Organic waste will be processed into compost using the Black Soldier Fly method.
 Meanwhile, inorganic waste will be optimized for its recycling process.
 Then the residue will be processed through Refuse Derived Fuel (RDF) technology.
 Thus, no remaining waste ends up in the landfill.
 At the end of the process, EDGE DC will get a report to show how the waste is managed and processed.